Quentin Cheng: Selangor

 Selangor flagged their interest and signed him to their reserve team Selangor II for the 2020 season.

 Loan to Penang

-Before the 2021 season, he signed for Penang in the Malaysian top flight for a 1 season loan terms.
+Before the 2021 season, he signed for Penang in the Malaysian top flight for a 1-season loan terms.

-International
+International career

 In 2019, Quentin received his first call-up for the Malaysia under-23 team after being named in the final 20-man squad for the 2019 Southeast Asian Games.

 On 23 September 2021, Quentin received his first call-up to the senior national team, for central training and friendly matches against Jordan and Uzbekistan.
 He debuted for Malaysia in a friendly 4–0 loss to Jordan on 6 October 2021.